Unaka Skeet & Trap League Rules

 SKEET AND TRAP RULES COMMITTEE

 This committee will be convened annually or when deemed necessary to review and modify these rules.
-The eight members of the 2017 committee are: Bill Allen, Bob Hopping, Butch Huskins, Mark McInturff (Chairman), Mike McInturff, Tom Mooney, Stanley Shell and Carl Taylor.
+The members of the 2018 committee are: Greg Bowman, Bob Hopping, Butch Huskins, Mark McInturff (Chairman), Tom Mooney, Stanley Shell, John Simerly and Carl Taylor.